 For instance, our data showed that women, particularly middle-aged women, are more likely to own a cat than men.
 Also, if you are married but do not have children, you’re more likely to own a cat.
 And cat owners are a little more stressed than dog owners.

-But whether you own a dog or a cat is also correlated with other things.
-Where you live, in a city or a more rural community, plays a role, for instance, as does your income and family status.
-And those demographic factors play a role in your health and personality as well.
+However, whether you own a dog or a cat also correlates with other things.
+Where you live, in a city or a more rural community, plays a role, such as your income and family status.
+Those demographic factors also affect your health and personality.

 So what did we find?